sergey0222/SEC-Financial-Statement-Data-Sets-Tools/README.md

 - Originals - original files from the link above unzipped to folders 2009q1, 2009q2 ...
 - Explore - the output of Explore mudule
 - Reindexed - reindexed dataset files
-- Filter_1 - files are applying filter datasets_filter_1 (see details in the module itself)
+- Filter_1 - files after applying filter datasets_filter_1 (see details in the module itself)